 - How has data integrity changed? (smudged or lost forms still a problem?)

 - How has accountability changed?

 Remember to use our in-depth, individual calculator sheet (grab a copy at the end of this blog post) to compare and find the solution that’ll give you the best ROI in the shortest amount of time.

 Data migrations are best avoided.
 So before you move on to the final step, consider the future.
 What if you choose the wrong mobile form builder?

 Look for your finalist’s feature pages and try to ensure that all the gaps are covered.
 So that when you move on to more complicated mobile forms, you won’t be left without the proper functionality.

 And ensure that your favourite form creator has a healthy dev cycle and releases new, in-demand features regularly.
-Here’s an example of our platform updates announcements, with more or less one full cycle with loads of client-requested improvements per quarter.
+Here’s an example of our platform updates announcements, with more or less one full cycle with loads of client-requested improvements twice per year.

 Step 5: Make A Decision